 UNITED STATES ARMY NATIONAL GUARD

 The Army National Guard may be called up for active duty by the state or territorial governors to help respond to domestic emergencies and disasters, such as those caused by hurricanes, floods, and earthquakes, as well as civil disorder.
 Members or units of the Army National Guard may be ordered, temporarily or indefinitely, into the service of the United States.
 If mobilized for federal service, the member or unit becomes part of the Army National Guard of the United States, which is a reserve component of the United States Army.
 Individuals volunteering for active federal service may do so subject to the consent of their governors.
 Governors generally cannot veto involuntary activations of individuals or units for federal service, either for training or national emergency.
+To schedule an appointment with one of our National Guard Recruiters, just click one of their names, SFC Tabora or SSG Wagner.

 UNITED STATES ARMY RESERVE